liamdawson/game-curator/README.md

 3. Run `npm start` to start the application.
 4. Go to [http://localhost:3000](http://localhost:3000) to use the application.

+## Utility methods

+Format all of the game JSON files (assuming you're running a SH shell):

+    for file in $(ls games/*.json); do; node_modules/.bin/json -o json -I -f $file; done

+Format code to fit the project style:

+    node_modules/.bin/standard-format -w

 ## Contributors

 Thanks to: